Botox® Injections to Improve Bladder Control

 Most women find that Botox treatments slowly wear off over time.
 Many women find that the symptoms have returned by about three to 12 months.
 At that time, the procedure can be repeated.

-3 - Botox® Injections To Improve Bladder Control 1
+3 - Botox® Injections to Improve Bladder Control 1

 LEARN THE TERMS